Cisco-Talos/Mussels/README.md

-# clamav-internal-devel
+# Win32 Clam Dependencies

-Please keep master pristine and commit-free.
+This script exists to locate and build the Clam dependencies.